Designations Congruent with Things: Chapter 23

 Misery-silence ensues.

-“Or, rather,” Hermann says, after giving misery-silence a good and respectful run, “I can think of many reasons for you to be chronically and acutely upset, but you.
-Newton, I do not understand why you can control the lights.
-I am extremely concerned that you are upset because you can control the lights.”
+“Or, rather,” Hermann says, after giving misery-silence a good and respectful run, “I can think of many reasons for you to be chronically and acutely upset, but Newton—I do not understand why you can control the lights.
+I’m concerned you are upset because you can control the lights.”

-Yeeeeeaaaaahhhhh, his brain says, following Hermann’s totally reasonable train of thought.
+Yeeeeeaaaaahhhhh.
+His brain follows Hermann’s totally reasonable train of thought.
 Electric field manipulation as an epiphenomenon of the post-drift state.
-It would be a biological stretch, but I could see it; kaiju can generate EM pulses and communicate telepathically over unknown distances/dimensions, so it’s potentially plausible for Dr. Geiszler to get in on that game secondary to neural manipulation alone.
-The main barrier to successful electric field manipulation is straight up going to be your skull though, friend, bone is not very conductive.
-It’s going to block, not boost, signals originating from your cortex.
-It would be sick if you could turn your peripheral nervous system into some kind of transmitter of electromagnetic waves, but you lack a mechanism and you probably will, forever, because there are no more intact kaiju to study.
+It would be a biological stretch, but I could see it; kaiju can generate EM pulses and communicate telepathically over unknown distances/dimensions, so it’s plausible for Dr. Geiszler to get in on that game secondary to neural manipulation alone.
+The main barrier to successful electric field manipulation is straight up going to be your skull though, friend, bone isn’t all that conductive.
+It’ll block, not boost, signals originating from your cortex.
+It would be sick if you could turn your peripheral nervous system into an EM transmitter, but you lack a mechanism and you probably will, forever, because there are no more intact kaiju to study.
 Ever.
 So.
 Yeah.
 Have fun theorizing.
 Alternatively, lace your skull with something conductive and see if you can telepathically communicate with the real kids.

 His neural copy chorus shrieks in longing anticipation of kaiju, redivivus.